 Submit Comments, Questions and Feedback

 If you have any questions about the transition, please email them to firstname.lastname@example.org.
-This will allow the AIBC to compile and categorize questions, as well as gain a better understanding of registrants’ comments and concerns.
+This will allow the AIBC to compile and categorize questions, as well as gain a better understanding of the public’s and registrants’ comments and concerns.

 Question and Answers